polina4k/polina4k/README.md

 **Hi!
 I'm Palina 😸**

 I'm currently an electrical engieering student at Cooper Union and I'm interested in ML!\
-I've worked with Python, C, C++, C#, Java, HTML + CSS, as well as simulation tools like Unity and NVIDIA Omniverse for robotics simulation\
+I've worked with Python, C, C++, C#, Java, HTML + CSS, as well as tools like Unity and NVIDIA Omniverse for robotics simulation\
 I also have a [personal website](https://polina4k.github.io/) where I host my art!!\
 \
 \